rails/rails/activestorage/README.md

 <%= image_tag user.avatar.variant(resize: "100x100") %>
 ```

-## Installation

-1. Run `rails activestorage:install` to create needed directories, migrations, and configuration.
-2. Optional: Add `gem "aws-sdk", "~> 2"` to your Gemfile if you want to use AWS S3.
-3. Optional: Add `gem "google-cloud-storage", "~> 1.3"` to your Gemfile if you want to use Google Cloud Storage.
-4. Optional: Add `gem "azure-storage"` to your Gemfile if you want to use Microsoft Azure Storage.
-5. Optional: Add `gem "mini_magick"` to your Gemfile if you want to use variants.

 ## Direct uploads

 Active Storage, with its included JavaScript library, supports uploading directly from the client to the cloud.